kimsQ/rc/docs/components/modal.md

 ## Events

-Bootstrap's modal class exposes a few events for hooking into modal functionality.
+kimsQ RC's modal class exposes a few events for hooking into modal functionality.
 All modal events are fired at the modal itself (i.e. at the `<div class="modal">`).

 <div class="table-responsive">
   <table class="table table-bordered table-striped">